discourse/wp-discourse/readme.txt

 **Note:** Have you made changes to the HTML templates?
 The template changes are no longer handled from the plugin admin, They must be customized with filters. see the [Template Customization](https://github.com/discourse/wp-discourse/wiki/Template-Customization) section of the [wiki](s://github.com/discourse/wp-discourse/wiki) for details.

+#### 1.2.9 08/03/2017

+- If the user has not set a Gravatar image, don't send the default image to WordPress

 #### 1.2.8 02/03/2017